 The On It Foundation is a national nonprofit organization that provides free computers and computer training to qualifying low-income families with students in grades K-12.

-What are the qualifications for a free laptop from The On It Foundation?
+How to qualify for a free laptop from The On It Foundation?

 To qualify for a free computer, a student must be in a grade K-12, receive a free or reduced-price school lunch, attend a public school and reside within the United States.